-- CO1.Understand the importance of pre-school and elementary school education and analyze various problems and issues for ensuring quality education. - CO2.
+- CO1.Understand the importance of pre-school and elementary school education. - Analyzevarious problems and issues for ensuring quality education. - CO2.
 State the importance of secondary education and analyze various problems and issues for ensuring quality in secondary education. - CO3.
-Enumerate the importance of higher education and analyze various problems and issues for ensuring quality in higher education. - CO4.
-Justify the importance of teacher education and analyze various problems and ssues for ensuring quality in teacher education. - CO5.
+Enumerate the importance of higher education and analyze various problems and susues for ensuring quality in higher education. - CO4.
+Justify the importance of teacher education and analyze various problems and issues for ensuring quality in teacher education. - CO5.
 Analyze emerging concerns in Indian education.